Nicky Campbell: Television

-He made a film for the BBC2 documentary series Leviathan in 1998 entitled Braveheart, in which he looked at Edward I and William Wallace and explored the historical roots of Scottish antipathy, real or imagined, towards the English.
+He made a film for the BBC Two documentary series Leviathan in 1998 entitled Braveheart, in which he looked at Edward I of England and William Wallace and explored the historical roots of Scottish antipathy, real or imagined, towards the English.

-In 1999 he was one of the presenters of the Rugby World Cup for ITV.
+In 1999, he was one of the presenters of the Rugby World Cup for ITV.

-Between 1990 and 2004 he presented Central Weekend (also called Central Weekend Live), the influential and controversial late night debate show on Friday night in the Central TV region.
-Known for the confrontational nature of its studio audience and provocative topics, Campbell was the main presenter but over the years co-presenters on the debate show included Anna Soubry, Adrian Mills, Sue Jay, Claudia Winkleman, Kaye Adams, John Stapleton, Roger Cook, Paul Ross and Shelia Ferguson.
-On one debate Campbell was attacked live on camera by an irate participant in a debate on Women's Football.
-Campbell had reprimanded him for using a misogynistic term, threatening him with the ‘red card’.
-The assailant, Robert Davey, went on the rampage in the studio, on live TV and was subsequently charged and given a 12-month prison sentence.
+Between 1990 and 2001, he presented Central Weekend (also called Central Weekend Live), the influential and controversial late-night debate show on Friday night in the Central Television region.
+Known for the confrontational nature of its studio audience and provocative topics, Campbell was the main presenter but over the years co-presenters on the debate show included Anna Soubry, Adrian Mills, Sue Jay, Claudia Winkleman, Kaye Adams, John Stapleton, Roger Cook, Paul Ross and Sheila Ferguson.
+During one debate, Campbell was attacked live on camera by an irate participant in a debate on women's football.
+Campbell had reprimanded him for using a misogynistic term, threatening him with the "red card".
+The assailant, Robert Davey, was subsequently charged and given a 12-month prison sentence.

-London's ITV franchise Carlton Television and also Network ITV made versions of the programme, Carlton Live and Thursday Night Live, which were shown between 1996 and 2002.
-These were also hosted by Nicky Campbell.
+London's ITV franchise Carlton Television and also network ITV made versions of the programme, Carlton Live and Thursday Night Live, which were shown between 1996 and 2002.
+These were also hosted by Campbell.
 He presented one series with Richard Littlejohn and then all subsequent ones with Andrew Neil.

-In 2001 he took over as presenter/reporter on Watchdog, the long running consumer affairs show.
+In 2001, he took over as presenter/reporter on Watchdog, the long-running consumer affairs show.
 He remained there until 2009 when he and Julia Bradbury were replaced by Anne Robinson.
 Before Bradbury his co-host had been Kate Gerbeau.

-In 2001, days after the September 11 attacks, Campbell went to New York to host a discussion on the aftermath for Panorama on BBC1 and that year he also did some presenting on Newsnight,2002 he anchored "Your NHS" from London's Chelsea and Westminster Hospital when the BBC devoted much of the day to a look at the NHS, culminating with Campbells interview with the Prime Minister Tony Blair.
+In 2001, days after the September 11 attacks, Campbell went to New York to host a discussion on the aftermath for Panorama, and that year, he also presented some episodes of Newsnight.

+In 2002, he anchored Your NHS from London's Chelsea and Westminster Hospital, when the BBC devoted much of the day to a look at the NHS, culminating with Campbell's interview with Prime Minister Tony Blair.

-In 2003 Campbell fronted David Blaine: The Event as Blaine began an endurance stunt inside a transparent Plexiglas box suspended on the south bank of the River Thames.
+In 2003, Campbell fronted David Blaine: The Event as Blaine began an endurance stunt inside a transparent Plexiglas box suspended on the south bank of the River Thames.

-In 2004 he launched Now You're Talking, the replacement to the morning Kilroy studio discussion show after the BBC had sacked Robert-Kilroy Silk.
+In 2004, he launched Now You're Talking, the replacement to the morning Kilroy studio discussion show after the BBC had sacked Robert Kilroy-Silk.